FelixAburto/Detection-Engineering/README.md

 <h3>Elastic Defend Installation</h3>

-In Elastic we can use an integration called "Elastic Defend" to set up a response action whenever an alert triggers.
-In this project we are going to set up Elastic Defender so that it isolates our Windows VM when Elastic detects this reverse shell.
+In Elastic, we can use an integration called "Elastic Defend" to set up a response action whenever an alert triggers.
+In this project, we will configure Elastic Defender to isolate our Windows VM when Elastic detects this reverse shell.

 First, we need to install the Elastic Defend integration.
-To do this head into your Elastic Environment and go to the search box that is located on the top of the page.
-Search for "Elastic Defender" and select that option.
-Next, click on the blue "Add Elastic Defend" button.
+To do this, go to your Elastic environment and use the search box at the top of the page to search for "Elastic Defend."
+Select the option, then click on the blue "Add Elastic Defend" button.

 <p align="center">
 <img src="https://i.imgur.com/cdFroIE.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

-Afterwards, configure the integration settings by adding A name and description, selecting "Complete EDR (Endpoint Detection & Response), and adding the integration to our existing Windows Agent.
-Once, that is done proceed to install the integration.
+Afterward, configure the integration settings by adding a name and description, selecting "Complete EDR (Endpoint Detection & Response)," and adding the integration to our existing Windows agent.
+Once that is done, proceed to install the integration.

 <p align="center">
 <img src="https://i.imgur.com/iI46FTK.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>